dosanity/dosanity.github.io/webpages/unemployment-inflation-analysis.md

 ==============================================================================
 ```

 Overall, the intercept of the regression is 2.5340 and the R-squared is 0.011.
 The R-squared is the proportion of the variation in the dependent variable that is predictable from the independent variable.
-In this case, unemployment does have and impact on inflation, but due to the R-squared being small, it is not the total determinant of inflation.
+In this case, unemployment does have an impact on inflation, but due to the R-squared being small, it is not the total determinant of inflation.
 This means that 1.1% of the variability observed in the target variable is explained by this regression model.
 Additionally, unemployment is statistically significant and as unemployment increases by 1%, inflation increases by 0.1759 percentage points.

 ### Other Variables